 A word of caution: be sure to check your lawn and treat for fungus prior to any fertilizing/feeding this spring.
 Most fertilizers contain nitrogen, which fungi love.
 If you feed your lawn prior to putting a fungicide down and you have a fungus, that fungus will expand exponentially.
 This will be disastrous for your lawn.

-Armed with this new knowledge, go check your lawn, treat the problem areas or potential at-risk areas, and get to spending more time enjoying your lawn instead of working on it.
+Armed with this new knowledge, go check your lawn, treat the problem areas or potential at-risk area, and get to spending more time enjoying your lawn instead of working on it.

-For more information on lawn disease and prevention, visit our Treat Your Lawn so you can Treat Yourself to a Fungus Free Lawn blog or our Beware of Late Fall Fungus blog.
+For more information on lawn disease and prevention, visit our Treat Yourself to a Fungus Free Lawn blog or our Beware of Late Fall Fungus blog.